MicrosoftDocs/powerquery-docs/powerquery-docs/step-folding-indicators.md

 ![Source and Navigation steps in Folding Indicator pane.](images/interpreting-step-diagnostics-1.png)

-You can see that the initial steps doesn't fold, but the final step generated when you load data initially does fold.
+You can see that the initial steps don't fold, but the final step generated when you load data initially does fold.
 How the first steps (**Source**, and sometimes other **Navigation** steps) are handled depends on the connector.
 With SQL, for example, it's handled as a catalog table value, which doesn't fold.
 However, as soon as you select data for that connector it will.

 Conversely, this can also mean that your query folds up to a point and then stops folding.
-Unlike in the case where you have a folding indicator for the step, which shows that everything folds, when you have a not folding indicator it doesn't mean that everything doesn't fold - instead it means that "not everything" folds.
+Unlike in the case where you have a folding indicator for the step, which shows that everything folds when you have a not-folding indicator it doesn't mean that everything doesn't fold.
+Instead, it means that "not everything" folds.
 Generally, everything up to the last folding indicator will fold, with more operations happening after.

 Modifying the example from above, you can give a transform that never folds - *Capitalize Each Word*.